-This list of free things to do features walks around neighborhoods, admiring museum exhibits, and visiting parks.
+This list of free things to do features walks around neighbourhoods, admiring museum exhibits and visiting parks.
 While it isn’t the cheapest destination within the US, there are more than enough free things to do in New Orleans.

 - 1